-“If a woman decides to wait to attempt conception, the miscarriage risk is slightly higher,” says Dr. Mark Trolice, an OB/GYN and reproductive endocrinologist.
+In general, the risk of having a second miscarriage is low.
+Only about 1 percent of women have repeated miscarriages.
+But “if a woman decides to wait to attempt conception, the miscarriage risk is slightly higher,” says Dr. Mark Trolice, an OB/GYN and reproductive endocrinologist.

 This thinking goes against recommendations from very big organizations.
 The World Health Organization, for one, recommends couples wait up to six months before trying again.
-The reasoning here is mostly for psychological.
+The reasoning here is mostly psychological.
 It is fair to say that extreme emotional distress is not healthy for pregnant women or their developing babies.
 Bereavement during pregnancy has been linked with an increased risk of stillbirth and depression during pregnancy is associated with a greater risk of sleep and mental health problems for their children later in life.
 But it is also fair to say that extreme emotional distress does not accurately characterize every person’s experience with miscarriage.
-Trolice puts it more bluntly: “This recommendation was not based on solid medical evidence.”.

 Another possibility: Women who tried to get pregnant within three months may have had more luck, for the simple and unflattering fact that prospective parents are not getting any younger.
 As more and more couples opt to have children later in life, advancing maternal age has put many women at an increased risk of miscarriage, and advancing paternal age comes with risks for the fetus well.
 Given men’s and women’s ticking biological clocks, it makes sense that waiting to try after a miscarriage.

 Every pregnancy is different and so is every miscarriage, so there are many limitations to consider with this data.
-If the miscarriage involved any medical procedure it is crucial to take advice from a doctor about when to hold off in order to avoid complications and infections.
-Couples who have had recurrent miscarriages or experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner than later that could pose a health threat to women and their babies, and it is important to discuss these with medical professionals.
+If the miscarriage involved any medical procedure, it is crucial to take advice from a doctor about when to hold off in order to avoid complications and infections.
+For couples who have had recurrent miscarriages or experienced a miscarriage after 13 weeks (most miscarriages occur before), there are caveats about trying sooner than later that could pose a health threat to women and their babies, and it is important to discuss these with medical professionals.

 “The impact of miscarriage on the couple is often akin to a death in the family.
 A grieving process is important to ensure full emotional recovery,” Trolice says.
 “If the couple feels they have healed emotionally and the woman has recovered physically, then they can attempt conception within three months following a pregnancy loss — with reassuring evidence of no increase in miscarriage and probably a higher live birth rate.”